Churchs Ferry, North Dakota: Transportation

 Amtrak’s Empire Builder, which operates between Seattle/Portland and Chicago, passes through the town on BNSF tracks, but makes no stop.
 The nearest station is located in Devils Lake, 20 mi to the southeast.

 Education

-It is in the Leeds School District.
+The area is served by the Leeds Public School District 6.
+It operates the Leeds School.
+In the 2025-26 academic year, the district reported a total of 142 students.